MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-04-07_Instanced_Rendering.md

 Since HTML this is the target platform for this game, I will leave this for a future project.

 If you are desperate to get instanced rendering working on web pages, you could have a look at the proposed [update][2] of LibGDX to include Web GL 2.0, which is roughly equivalent to GL ES 3.0.
-No idea, when this will be included in mainstream LibGDX.
+No idea when this will be included in mainstream LibGDX.
+Remember this is all based on volunteer work.